mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 could be performed on a background thread or via the use of non-blocking/async I/O. Populating the pool MUST NOT be performed unless the pool is "ready".

-If an error is encountered while populating a connection, it SHOULD be handled via the SDAM machinery according to the `Application Errors`_ section in the SDAM specification, if possible in the driver's implementation.
-If it is not possible for the pool to handle the error via the SDAM machinery, then the pool MUST be cleared if the connection's generation is greater than or equal to the pool's generation.
-The error will then get handled later by the SDAM machinery next time checkOut is called.
+If an error is encountered while populating a connection, it MUST be handled via the SDAM machinery according to the `Application Errors`_ section in the SDAM specification.

 .. code::